hypertidy/anglr/README.md

 ## Examples

+These examples are a bit out of date, anglr visualization works best interactively and with your own data, but these demo pages give a flavour for what is possible.

-## Demo 01 - merge vector and raster data
+### Demo 01 - merge vector and raster data

 An [example of merging vector and raster](https://hypertidy.github.io/anglr-demos/demo01.html), with a